miklevin/MikeLev.in/_includes/cat_linux.md

 <ol>
+<li><a href="/blog/seamless-ubuntu-20-04-to-22-04-upgrade-with-mykoz-areal-os/">Seamless Ubuntu 20.04 to 22.04 Upgrade with MyKoz AReal/OS</a> (Thu Aug 05, 2023)
+<br/>I successfully upgraded from Ubuntu 20.04 to 22.04 and my daily journaling script worked seamlessly!
+I'm now exploring how to make this same functionality available to everyone, while keeping it as close to the mainstream systems as possible.
+I'm also looking into how to best take advantage of Windows for durability of paths and file-locations between Linux-side upgrades.</li>
 <li><a href="/blog/mykoz-a-real-os-on-windows-linux-teaching-tow-it-izm/">MyKoz: A Real OS on Windows (Linux) teaching Tow-it-izm</a> (Tue Aug 05, 2023)
 <br/>MyKoz: A Real OS on Windows (Linux) teaching Tow-it-izm.
 Embrace technology in a mindful way with MyKoz, a timeless and portable set of tools to improve your skills and keep you valuable for life.
 Follow along with the ideation and naming of this novel endeavor.</li>
 <li><a href="/blog/using-factory-reset-pc-stripped-down-windows-10-for-distraction-free-productivity/">Using Factory Reset PC Stripped Down Windows 10 for Distraction-Free Productivity</a> (Tue Aug 01, 2023)